-LONDON, June 5 (Reuters) - The American novelist A.M.
+LONDON (Reuters) - The American novelist A.M.
 Homes beat double Man Booker Prize-winner Hilary Mantel to the 2013 Women's Prize for Fiction on Wednesday with a tale of murder, sibling rivalry, adultery and absolution.

-Homes's "May We Be Forgiven", which follows a violent change in the lives of a historian and his high-flying younger brother, secured the 30,000 pound ($45,900) award for Homes despite bookmakers heavily favouring a triple sweep for Mantel's bestselling "Bring Up the Bodies", already winner of the Booker and Costa awards.
+Homes's "May We Be Forgiven", which follows a violent change in the lives of a historian and his high-flying younger brother, secured the 30,000 pound ($45,900) award for Homes despite bookmakers heavily favoring a triple sweep for Mantel's bestselling "Bring Up the Bodies", already winner of the Booker and Costa awards.

 The chair of the judges, Miranda Richardson, said the panel argued long and passionately over a shortlist that also included former winners Briton Zadie Smith and U.S. novelist Barbara Kingsolver, as well as U.S. screenwriter-turned-novelist Maria Semple and British writer Kate Atkinson.